marcinhuu/m-Scratches/README.md

 # m-Lottery script for QB-Core

-- Thank you very much for purchasing this product!
+- Thank you very much for downloading this product!
 Hope you have fun!
 - If you are intested in recieving updates join the community on **[Discord](https://discord.gg/marcinhu)**! |